 Just like Ethereum, Cardano is a blockchain project that specializes in smart contract technology.
 It was first created in 2015 by an organization called Input Output Hong Kong (IOHK), which is led by a well-known cryptocurrency expert called Charles Hoskinson.
 While Ethereum is called a second-generation blockchain, Cardano claims to be a third-generation blockchain.

 This means that the founders believe their project is much more advanced than Ethereum, which is why it is sometimes called the “Ethereum Killer”.

-Although at first it might sound like the two projects are very similar, there are actually some big differences!
-Therefore, in the next part of my ‘Cardano vs Ethereum’ guide, I am going to talk about how each of the two blockchains perform!
+Although at first, it might sound like the two projects are very similar, there are some big differences!
+Therefore, in the next part of my 'Cardano vs Ethereum' guide, I am going to talk about how each of the two blockchains performs!

 Firstly, when using the Ethereum blockchain to send funds to another use, each transaction normally takes about 16 seconds.
 This is quite fast, especially when you compare it to traditional payment systems.

 It doesn’t matter if you are sending funds to someone located in the same town as you or to someone located in a different country, the transaction time is always the same.

 When it comes to transaction fees, this all depends on how busy the network is.
 For example, during its first few years, transactions would only cost a few cents.
 However, as it has become more popular, this has increased.

 When Ethereum experienced it the busiest period in early 2018, transaction fees were costing as much as $4.
 However, at the time of writing in July 2018, this has since gone down to just under $1.